perlindstroem/portfolio/README.md

 # serve frontend with hot reload at localhost:3000 - proxies backend calls to localhost:3010
 $ npm run dev

-# serve backend at localhost:3010 - also serves a frontend but has to be generated
+# serve backend with auto restart at localhost:3010 - also serves a frontend but has to be generated
 $ npm run start:backend

 # build for production and launch server